shabin5785/Webpack_Learn/README.md

 - webpack.config.js -> webpack will automatically look for this config file when it runs.
 - entry in config : the file which starts with bootstrap or the startup file. usually index.js .
 Usually this file does not export anything.
 Webpack will start its work with impports in the entry file contents.

 -output property: tell WP where to save the processed files and how to name it.
 It has path where output file to be saved and filename is the output file name.
-The path is an absolute path
+The path is an absolute path or fully qualified path

 -above two are bare minimum needed for WP

+- WP config files can import or require other modules like node modules and use it.
+WP runs in nodejs env, so we can use node modules within WP